A unique approach to music education

-Group lessons are 50 minute classes of three or more students.
+Group lessons are 50 minute classes of three to five students per class.
 These classes meet once a week during our 12 week semesters.
-Our group classes are $240 for the full 12 week semester and are applicable for financial aid.
+Our group classes are $300 for the full 12 week semester and are applicable for financial aid.

 Music Essentials is a class that is offered free of charge to students who want to gain skills to master the art of worship leading.